Which Canon Prime Lens Is Best

 Here are the three EF-S prime lenses:

-CANON EF-S LENS FEATURES BEST PRICE
+CANON EF-S LENS FEATURES AMAZON PRICE

 Canon EF-S 24mm f/2.8 Medium wide angle on the "crop" sized Canon APS-C camera bodies or EOS R cameras with the EOS R adapter.
 Super compact and light "pancake" lens makes your camera lightweight.
 No image stabilization, but that's not as important with wide angle lenses.
 Check Price